OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 #### What the policy does

 For compliance reasons, administrators may need to ensure that users cannot send email until the latest on-send add-in is available to run.
-Administrators must enable the group policy **Disable send when web extensions can't load** so that all add-ins are updated from Exchange and available to verify each email meets expected rules and regulations on-send.
+Administrators must enable the group policy **Disable send when web extensions can't load** so that all add-ins are updated from Exchange and available to verify each email meets expected rules and regulations on send.

 |Policy status|Result|
 |---|---|